Ritual vitamins: the sexy looking vitamins brand that you’ve probably been seeing on your Instagram feed all the time this year.

 - Vitamin D

 - Vitamin E

-But before we go into why I don’t think Rituals is the best for me, I’ll quickly chat pros and cons of Ritual Vitamins, starting with the stuff I do like.
+But before we go into why I don’t think the Ritual supplement company is the best for me, I’ll quickly chat pros and cons of Ritual Vitamins, starting with the stuff I do like.

 What I Like About Ritual Vitamins